MYTCHELL/mead . contemporary fine art . steel

 A piece is generally named the day it is finished as I reflect on all that has gone on while working the piece.
 By doing so, I get to know what the piece is helping me to understand.

 Take the “Angels of Forgetting” for example.
-While working on it, a friend gave me a book she had written about the things she experienced as a girl growing up in Poland during world war II.
+While working on it, a friend gave me a book she had written about the things she experienced as a girl growing up in Poland during World War II.
 Oddly, her recollections were not centered on loss and tragedy.
 She remembered a large amount of freedom to play with friends because the adults seemed to mostly be distracted.
-When she emigrated to the US and became a psychiatrist, she felt the need to listen to those who had been to war and treated many Vietnam vets.
+When she immigrated to the US and became a psychiatrist, she felt the need to listen to those who had been to war and treated many Vietnam vets.
 Most of them only wanted to forget what they had witnessed and been part of.

 While working on "Angels," I also listened to footage of Studs Terkel interviewing people twenty-five years after the great depression.
 Those who were children during the depression often recalled how everything turned into a game.
-In many cases they remembered the tragedy with fondness as they enjoyed families gathering in communal living situations.
+In many cases they remembered it with fondness as they enjoyed families gathering in communal living situations.
 On the other hand, those who were adults at the time recalled hardship, stress and loss.

 At least this is how it all came to be in my mind while I was working on “Angels.”